ahrebel/primatevision/README.md

    Specify the project name, add the video(s), and define keypoints (e.g., `left_pupil`, `right_pupil`, `corner_left`, `corner_right`).

 3. **Label Frames:**
-   Label a diverse set of frames to cover various head poses and lighting conditions.
+   Label a diverse set of frames covering various head poses and lighting conditions.

 4. **Train and Evaluate:**
    Train the network (consider a lightweight model such as `mobilenet_v2_1.0` for CPU-only systems) and evaluate its performance.

 5. **Update Configuration:**
-   Verify that the scripts (e.g., `detect_eye.py`) correctly reference the DLC project’s `config.yaml`.
+   Ensure that the scripts (e.g., `detect_eye.py`) correctly reference the DLC project’s `config.yaml`.

 ---

 ## 4. Pipeline Overview

-The PrimateVision pipeline follows these steps:
+The PrimateVision pipeline includes the following steps:

 1. **Calibration:**
    Extract eye landmarks from a calibration video.